awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 }
 ```

 You can view your metrics in the CloudWatch console in the **ContainerInsights/Prometheus** namespace\.
-You can also optionally create a CloudWatch dashboard for your Prometheus Kubernetes KPI Server metrics\.
+You can also optionally create a CloudWatch dashboard for your Prometheus Kubernetes API Server metrics\.

-### \(Optional\) Creating a Dashboard for Kubernetes KPI Server metrics<a name="ContainerInsights-Prometheus-Setup-KPI-dashboard"></a>
+### \(Optional\) Creating a Dashboard for Kubernetes API Server metrics<a name="ContainerInsights-Prometheus-Setup-KPI-dashboard"></a>

 To see Kubernetes API Server metrics in your dashboard, you must have first completed the steps in the previous sections to start collecting these metrics in CloudWatch\.

-**To create a dashboard for Kubernetes KPI Server metrics**
+**To create a dashboard for Kubernetes API Server metrics**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.